-The MCSS designs and sells merchandise for Mannix residents to enjoy.
+All new residents are given a Mannix sports shirt.
+The MCSS designs and sells additional merchandise for residents to enjoy.

 WHAT TO BRING

 In your room you'll find a single bed, 1 set of sheets and 1 pillowcase (washed weekly by housekeeping), 1 pillow, a desk and desk chair, wardrobe, a mirror, a bookshelf, pin board, heater, and vanity with sink and storage.